Loretta Minghella

 Loretta Caroline Rose Minghella (born 4 March 1962) is a British academic administrator and former charity executive.
-Since 2021, she has served as Master of Clare College, Cambridge, her alma mater.
-Previously, she was the Chief Executive Officer of Christian Aid (April 2010 to 2017), and served as the First Church Estates Commissioner (November 2017 to October 2021), one of the most senior lay people in the Church of England.
+Since 2021, she has been Master of Clare College, Cambridge, her alma mater.
+Previously, she was the Chief Executive Officer of Christian Aid (April 2010 to 2017), and was the First Church Estates Commissioner (November 2017 to October 2021), one of the most senior lay people in the Church of England.

 Early life and education

 Minghella was born on 4 March 1962 on the Isle of Wight, England, to Edward Minghella and Gloria Alberta Minghella.
 Her family ran a local café until the 1980s and an eponymous business making and selling Italian-style ice cream since the 1950s.
 She was one of five children, a brother being director Anthony Minghella, whose son Max is an actor.
 Minghella was educated at Medina High School, a state school in Newport, Isle of Wight.
 She studied law at Clare College, Cambridge, graduating with a Bachelor of Arts (BA) in 1984.
 She continued her studies at the College of Law.